St Nicholas' Church, Stevenage: History

 In the 16th century, Protestant groups emerged, and Catholics and Protestants persecuted each other.
 There was religious upheaval during the reigns of Henry VIII, Edward VI and Mary I, from Henry's break with Rome in 1535 to Mary's death in 1558.
 Stevenage had as its rector at this time the Reverend Thomas Alleyne, who was respected and loved by his parishioners, who saw him as a father figure.
 The Church of England (Anglican Church) emerged from these tumultuous years.
 Alleyne was a Protestant, and Stevenage was probably Protestant in its outlook, as much of Hertfordshire was at this time.
 Stevenage became part of the Diocese of London.
 During the English Civil War, the church suffered the loss of stained glass windows, murals were whitewashed and ornaments were destroyed by Roundhead supporters.

 In 1841, the number of seats in the church was increased from 314 to 634, but this was still inadequate as the population of Stevenage was 1850.
 As Stevenage expanded in the 1850s, a new church was needed as the population reached 2118.
 In 1861, a chapel-of-ease, the Holy Trinity Church, was built for the residents of new roads in the south of Stevenage who objected to the long walk to St Nicholas' Church, especially as they would often find the church was full.
 In 1877, Stevenage was placed in the Diocese of St Albans.
 St Nicholas' Church was designated a Grade I listed building on 18 February 1948.

-Stevenage was designated the first new town in 1946.
+Stevenage was designated the first new town in 1946 (the first new town built in England following World War II).
 Those concerned with the new town realised that new centres for people to meet were needed to create a sense of community, so several new churches were to be built.
 In 1955, the Reverend Eric Cordingly became rector of Stevenage and led the development and reorganisation of the Church of England in Stevenage.
-Each neighbourhood of the town would have its own church building and priest-in-charge, and there would be one large, centrally-located church as the parish church for the town, St George's (later St Andrew and St George's), to which the title of rector would be attached.
+Each neighbourhood of the town would have its own church building and priest-in-charge, and there would be one large, centrally located church as the parish church for the town, St George's (later St Andrew and St George's), to which the title of rector would be attached.
 St George's took over from St Nicholas' as the civic church of the town.
 St Nicholas' and its daughter church, the Holy Trinity, became daughter churches of St George's, leading to sarcastic remarks that the daughter was older than the mother, and resentment that the ancient church had been casually demoted.